As a young adult, buying your first property in Singapore is a big financial decision that shouldn’t be taken lightly.

 HDB flats are part of Singapore’s public housing scheme and they carry leasehold tenures of 99 years.
 In this regard, the government has clarified that buyers of HDB flats are not merely renters.
 In fact, they enjoy ownership rights as the buyers can “sell their properties and benefit from any upside, or rent it out if they choose to.”

 The condominium is a type of residential property where the owner owns a unit in the building structure.
 Condominiums also feature common areas which are jointly owned by the condominium unit owners.

 Here are some top tips for buying a condominium in Singapore.

 For landed property, the owner of the property owns the entire land on which the property is situated on.
 Examples of such landed property include semi-detached, terraced houses and bungalows.

-An important thing to consider when buying your first property in Singapore is its location.
+An important thing to consider is buying your first property in a good location in Singapore.

 Near to Work / Family